A.V.C. College: Programmes of study

-The college offers both Day and Evening programmes.
+The college offers both Government aided and self-financing programmes.

 The Day College offers undergraduate majors in English, History, Economics, Commerce, Mathematics, Computer Science, Physics, Chemistry, Botany and Zoology, and taught postgraduate degrees in Economics, Commerce, Mathematics and Wildlife Biology.
 It also offers research degrees (MPhil and PhD) in Zoology, Commerce, Economics, Tamil, Botany (PhD only), History (PhD only), Chemistry, Mathematics, Physics and Computer Science (MPhil only).

 The Evening College offers undergraduate majors and taught postgraduate degrees in Commerce, Computer Science, Electronic Science, Physics, Chemistry, Microbiology, Home Science (undergraduate only), Mathematics, Visual Communication (undergraduate only), Biotechnology, Business Administration (undergraduate only), Commercial Administration, Tamil, English, Botany (postgraduate only) and Zoology (postgraduate only); it also offers various diploma and certificate courses.

 Students and facilities

 Undergraduate students at the college come mainly from rural areas in its neighbourhood; the college provides transport from a number of locations.
 In addition, frequent public bus services pass the college, linking it to Mayiladuthurai and to smaller towns to the east.
 Hostels for men (150 places) and women (200 places) are located on the campus.
 Postgraduate students are recruited from a wider area, particularly for courses in the College's specialised research areas such as Wildlife biology.